 Download Mail to your PC

 Splitting files can increase download speeds tremendously of your Windows Computer.
 Internet speed up of your computer.
 Usually, splitting the file into three or five segments is sufficient.
-However, if you are downloading a particularly large file which is available from several servers, you could get better speeds by increasing the number of segments being downloaded simultaneously.
-The number of segments that you want the file in can be set in the option box that pops up when a download begins.
-Just set the option for the number of segments that you want the file to be split into.
+However, if you download a huge file available from several servers, you could get better speeds by increasing the number of elements being downloaded simultaneously.
+The number of features you want the file in can be set in the options box that pops up when a download begins.
+Just select the option for the number of segments that you want the file to be split into.